aleen42/PersonalWiki/qa/scroll/scroll.md

 ### Browser Support

-With testing, the code snippets mentioned above works in IE11+ or other browsers.
+With testing, the code snippets mentioned above works in IE11+ or other newer browsers.